Ulnooweg/GroBot/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Bug report
+about: Report an issue
-title: ''
+title: "[BUG]: <Title here>"
-labels: BUG_REPORT
+labels: Bug, Triage
 assignees: ''

 ---

 **Description**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **Reproduction Steps**
 Steps to reproduce the behavior.